Four Steps to Improve Attorney Retention (and Your Firm’s Profits)

 As I mentioned in my blog Has the “Great Resignation” Hit the Legal Profession? about law firm turnover, more attorneys are leaving their firms than ever before in 2021.
 Law firm turnover averages 16.7% among the AMLAW 200 over the past 12 months.
 That is up 22% over a typical year and over 30% over the prior year.
 Further, the firms we often think are immune from these issues because they’re large acquirers of talent and often present the most lucrative opportunities have struggled even more in the past 12 months.
 The top 15 firms as measured by average Profits Per Equity Partner have turnover averaging over 23% with only 2 of the fifteen at or below the AMLAW average.

 So, money is not the answer – at least not by itself.
 Associates are paid more than at any time in history and turnover is up – way up.

-This turnover is immensely expensive in terms of opportunity costs, new attorney acquisition costs and overall firm productivity.
+This turnover is immensely expensive in terms of opportunity costs, new attorney acquisition costs, and overall firm productivity.
 In fact, as I mentioned in Has the “Great Resignation” Hit the Legal Profession, there are statistics that suggest you could improve firm profits by five percent (5%) for every one percentage point decrease (1%) in attorney turnover.
 This situation is exacerbated in what is in many ways one of the most difficult recruiting environments we have seen, especially for Corporate and Real Estate lateral attorneys.
-The Advocates believe it is important to identify and work on ways to improve retention, therefore, and on adding people who will stay long term.
+The Advocates have developed strategies to increase retention.
 Here are some tips to help you keep your best people.